clvalada/svg-logo-maker/README.md

 Usage is easy.
 Just answer the prompts in the command line and SVG Logo Maker will create a logo for you.

-Video of the app in action: XYZ
+Video of the app in action: https://drive.google.com/file/d/1FmdKR76JS0H15QQOV37DoLhj3cGr6yBT/view

 ## License